New national restrictions are in place. Make sure you know what to do to Protect Portsmouth.

-Welcome to our emergency planning pages.
-You'll find information on how Portsmouth City Council's plans help reduce the effect of any emergencies both in the city and county-wide, so that people can go about their lives as freely and with as much confidence as possible.
+Welcome to our emergency planning page.
+You’ll find information on how Portsmouth City Council’s plans help reduce the effect of any emergencies both in the city and county-wide, so that people can go about their lives as freely and with as much confidence as possible.

-Portsmouth plans for different emergencies, including flooding and severe weather, people displaced due to explosions or fires, major transport incidents, pollution or major industrial accidents.
+Portsmouth plans for different emergencies, including flooding and sever weather, people displaced due to explosions or fires, major transport incidents, pollution or major industrial accidents.
 The Civil Contingency team identifies potential hazards, and prepares for the consequences by working with the emergency services, neighbouring local authorities, health organisations, government agencies and the utility companies.

-The council's Civil Contingencies team would be responsible for providing warnings and public information, helping restore infrastructure and services, and offering support to affected people, such as running a control centre, removing debris and opening 48hour rest centres for evacuees, as well as finding longer term accommodation if required.
+The council’s Civil Contingencies team would be responsible for providing warnings and public information, helping restore infrastructure and services, and offering support to affected people, such as running a control centre, removing debris and opening 48-hour rest centres for evacuees, as well as finding longer term accommodation if required.